Michelle123211/Michelle123211.github.io/README.md

 This year I also taught practicals of the Introduction to Computer Game Development course.

 ## Projects
-Throughout my studies I have finished several projects (in chronological order):
+Throughout my studies I have finished several projects (listed in chronological order):
 - **uCube** - [link](https://dspace.cuni.cz/handle/20.500.11956/119422)
   - a mobile application for speedcubing
   - *Bachelor thesis*